markfairbanks/tidytable/README.md

 ## General syntax

-The code chunk below shows the `gdt` syntax:
+The code chunk below shows the `gdt` syntax combined with `maditr`:

 ``` r
 library(gdt) # Loads data.table and %>%